Academic Information

 Catalog Applicability

 Students who are continuously enrolled in a graduate program will be governed by the catalog in force during the school year in which they were officially admitted to a graduate program.
 Graduate students who discontinue their enrollment for a period longer than 24 months must apply for re-entry to the Graduate School and be accepted for reinstatement by the graduate program.
+Graduate students enrolled in an EPSB credentialed program who discontinue their enrollment for a period longer than 12 months must reapply for re-entry to the Graduate School and be accepted for reinstatement by the graduate program.
 Students who are readmitted under these circumstances will be governed by the catalog in force at the time of re-entry.

 Any currently active student may elect to comply with the catalog currently in force.
 Exceptions to this policy must be approved by the Office of Graduate Education and Research.